Transport in New Zealand: Network

 Between 1982 and 1993 the rail industry underwent a major overhaul involving corporatisation, restructuring, downsizing, line and station closures and privatisation.
 In 1991 the Railways Corporation was split up, with New Zealand Rail Limited established to operate the rail and inter-island ferry services and own the rail network, with the parcels and bus services sold to private investors.
 The Railways Corporation continued to own the land underneath the rail network, as well as significant property holdings that were disposed of.
 In 1993 New Zealand Rail was itself privatised and was listed by its new owners in 1995, and renamed Tranz Rail.
-The Government agreed to take over control of the national rail network back when Toll Holdings purchased Tranz Rail in 2003, under the auspices of ONTRACK, a division of the Railways Corporation.
-In May 2008 the Government agreed to buy Toll NZ's rail and ferry operations for $665 million, and renamed the operating company KiwiRail.
+The government agreed to take over control of the national rail network back when Toll NZ purchased Tranz Rail in 2003, under the auspices of ONTRACK, a division of the Railways Corporation.
+In May 2008 the government agreed to buy Toll NZ's rail and ferry operations for $665 million, and renamed the operating company KiwiRail.

-New Zealand has no rapid transit metro lines.